shovon/pando/tree/README.md

 By the definition of the last two-points, the graph will therefore be a tree.

-If two non-neighbouring nodes need to communicate with eachother, either the application utilizing the spanning tree will need to design the application to support the act of relaying messages from node-to-node, or the application will need to utilize a third-party server, unrelated to the spanningtree server
+If two non-neighbouring nodes need to communicate with eachother, either the application utilizing the tree will need to design the application to support the act of relaying messages from node-to-node, or the application will need to utilize a third-party server, unrelated to the spanningtree server

 ## Protocol